Real-time Elastic Stream Analytics

 Publication: "Abacus: An Auction-Based Approach to Cloud Service Differentiation", in IC2E 2013, best paper award.

-Ruichu Cai, Zijie Lu, Li Wang, Zhenjie Zhang, Tom Z. J. Fu and Marianne Winslett, “DITIR: Distributed Index for High Throughput Trajectory Insertion and Real-time Temporal Range Query”, (Demo) accepted by demo session of PVLDB, 2017. [source]
+Ruichu Cai, Zijie Lu, Li Wang, Zhenjie Zhang, Tom Z. J. Fu and Marianne Winslett, “DITIR: Distributed Index for High Throughput Trajectory Insertion and Real-time Temporal Range Query”, (Demo) in the demo session of PVLDB, 2017. [source]

-Junhua Fang, Rong Zhang, Tom Z. J. Fu, Zhenjie Zhang, Aoying Zhou and Junhua Zhu, “Parallel Stream Processing Against Workload Skewness and Variance”, accepted by ACM Symposium on High-Performance Parallel and Distributed Computing (HPDC), 2017. [source]
+Junhua Fang, Rong Zhang, Tom Z. J. Fu, Zhenjie Zhang, Aoying Zhou and Junhua Zhu, “Parallel Stream Processing Against Workload Skewness and Variance”, in Proceedings of ACM Symposium on High-Performance Parallel and Distributed Computing (HPDC), 2017. [source]

 Zhida Chen, Gao Cong, Zhenjie Zhang, Tom Z. J. Fu and Lisi Chen, “Distributed Publish/Subscribe Query Processing on the Spatio-Textual Data Stream”, in proceedings of IEEE ICDE 2017. [source]